brendon-wong/productive/README.md

 - Customize or automatically vary notification sounds?
 - Display timing intervals with each productivity level or allow for user customization?
 - Need to create static pages like how to use
+- Read out an audio message at a given interval

 ## Style guide